cobwebch/svconnector/Documentation/Developers/ConnectorApi/Index.rst

     array of errors, warnings or notices

+getCallContext()
+  This method returns the current :ref:`call context object <developers-api-context>`.

+  Input
+    none

+  Output
+    :php:`\Cobweb\Svconnector\Domain\Model\Dto\CallContext`

+getConnectionInformation()
+  This method returns any connection information that may have been set by the connector or events called by the connector.

+  Input
+    none

+  Output
+    php:`\Cobweb\Svconnector\Domain\Model\Dto\ConnectionInformation`

 logConfigurationCheck()
   This method is used to cleanly report all configuration issues by logging them using the TYPO3 logging API.
 This is not automatically done by :php:`checkConfiguration()`